-Cálidda was awarded the Blue Certificate for its sustainable management of water in all its offsetting plans provides a greater resources, granted by the National Water Authority (ANA, for the Spanish original).
+Cálidda was awarded the Blue Certificate for its sustainable management of water resources, granted by the National Water Authority (ANA, for the Spanish original).
 Raised awareness for () people on the importance of the sustainable management of water resources.
 A mountain area was reforested and a fog-catching system was installed.